aljawaid/KanboardEmailHistory/README.md

 Automatic Action Plugin for Kanboard
 ==========================

-This action plugin adds new actions to the Kanboard user workflow process.
+This action plugin adds a new action to the Kanboard user workflow process.

 Automatic Action for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban project management software")